What is an Invoice?

 3. Describe The Products

 Make a sample checklist of your sold products and give each a definition.
-It won't need to be long; rather, it must be brief and concise.
+It won't need to be too long; rather, it must be brief and concise.
 You can also include the supply date of the goods or services.
-Educate your customers as to what product or services they are paying for.
-After all, if they do not understand the issued invoice, they would leave it queued, which would result in payment delay.
+Educate your customers as to what products or services they are paying for.
+After all, if they do not understand the issued invoice, they would leave it queued, which would result in payment delay, and you would face un-updated receipts.

 4. Include Essential Dates